Alieze-Ali/web-sprint-challenge-advanced-web-applications/README.md

 * [-] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**

-* [x] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
-Complete successful login auth flow and redirect to `View.js.` -???redirect issues
+* [-] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
+Complete successful login auth flow and redirect to `View.js.` -???ok I think ???

-* [x] Display an appropriate error message when login is not successful. - need error message to show
+* [x] Display an appropriate error message when login is not successful. - ??? need error message to show

-### Route Authentication
+### Route Authentication -not sure if I did correctly???
 * [-] Build a `PrivateRoute` component within the components folder. - this is already done

-* [ ] Use the `PrivateRoute` component to build a route rendering `View.js` to the path `/view`.
+* [-] Use the `PrivateRoute` component to build a route rendering `View.js` to the path `/view`.

-* [ ] Use the `PrivateRoute` component to build a route rendering `Logout.js` to the path `/logout`.
+* [x] Use the `PrivateRoute` component to build a route rendering `Logout.js` to the path `/logout`. - I'm not rue how to build 2 ????

 ### Request Authentication
 > *Complete the requests needed to execute all CRUD functions.*
-* [ ] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header.
+* [-] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header. - done already

 * [ ] Complete the `services/articleService.js` module.
 It should use make an authenticated call to retrieve and return all articles from the server.

 * [ ] In `View.js`, when the component mounts, use `articleService` to make an http request and add all articles to state.